cleishm/libcypher-parser/pycypher/docs/DeveloperGuide.md

 All file paths in this file are relative to libcypher-parser repository root.

 ## Building
+All of the following scripts invoke `pycypher/generate.py` as a first step.

 ##### make docker-pycypher (aka ci/pycypher_linux_build.sh)
 This is the preferred way.
 Requires docker to be available.